 7 Questions to Ask When Hiring an Entertainment Agency

 With the holiday season underway, I am once again in a constant state of stress.
 No, I’m not worried about the big family get together or the holiday budget.
 And no, the constant mob that surrounds the mall isn’t getting to me.
-There is one thing that weighs on me during the holiday season: what do I buy my wife for Christmas?
+There is one thing that weighs on me during the holiday season: what do I buy my significant other for Christmas?

 With that thought in mind, I set out to create a list of things to consider when hiring an entertainment agency.
-Hopefully, this will help you more than my wife’s list helps me.
+Hopefully, this will help you more than my Christmas list helps me.
 Happy hunting!

 What kind of entertainment do they offer?